Is SWTOR worth returning to in 2026?

 The biggest additions to the game are of course the six expansions.
 Each one has a whole new wave of story content for you to check out.
 Here’s the bad news though – although the expansions are pretty good, they no longer offer a unique class storyline, and your playthrough on a Sith Inquisitor will be similar to your playthrough on an Imperial Agent.
 The first expansion, Rise of the Hutt Cartel, and the latest two expansions Onslaught and Legacy of the Sith, offer two storylines, one for Imperial Players and one for Republic players.
 Shadow of Revan offers only a single streamlined storyline, but has a mini class-quest for each class.
 Knights of the Fallen Empire and Knights of the Eternal Throne only offer a single storyline, with some key cutscene changes depending on whether your character leans towards the dark side or the light side.

-2024: When it comes to the stories of the expansions, players have very mixed feelings about whether or not they can be considered good – some players love them, and some players hate them.
+2026: When it comes to the stories of the expansions, players have very mixed feelings about whether or not they can be considered good – some players love them, and some players hate them.
 Either way, they are quite a departure from the original class storylines.
-The latest expansion, Legacy of the Sith, has a focus on the classic Republic vs Empire storyline, but is incredibly short.
-The most recent updates, Showdown on Ruhnuk, Old Wounds, and Chains in the Dark, really packs a punch when it comes to Mandalorian-focused story content.
+The latest expansion, Legacy of the Sith, has a focus on the classic Republic vs Empire storyline, and then rolls into a Mandalorian theme.
+The most recent story update, Master’s Engima, had players continuing to follow up on the Mandalorians and Darth Malgus storyline and the mystery of Darth Nul, with that story coming to a close sometime in Spring 2026 with Update 7.9, before the next expansion and story starts later in the year.
 I’ve also really enjoyed returning to old planets that have new revamped areas, so if you catch up with the story you can see and explore the new areas on Voss and Ord Mantell.
-These latest three story updates are “free” if you already have Legacy of the Sith unlocked, so you don’t need to resubscribe ti play them if you have the latest expansion unlocked!
+The latest story updates are “free” if you already have Legacy of the Sith unlocked, so you don’t need to re-subscribe to play them if you have the latest expansion unlocked!

 Even with their flaws, I would still say SWTOR’s expansions are definitely worth at least a one-time playthrough, especially since you can unlock them permanently all for the cost of one month’s subscription, not to mention the first two are now free.
 All of the newer expansions also have really great updated cinematic cutscenes.